easyddb/dummy_alma/README.md

 ALMA Mock Service
 ========================

-This application emulates most of the ALMA behavior, used in [ding2](https://github.com/ding2) based instances.
+This application emulates most of the ALMA provider behavior, used in [ding2](https://github.com/ding2/ding2) based instances.

 The service is based on [Symfony2](http://symfony.com/what-is-symfony)-framework, so some special setup is required when deploying this application.

 By default, the application contains a SQL dump with a single user, couple of reservations, loans and debts.

-Existing instance located at (http://dummy-alma.inlead.dk/web/).
+Example instance located at (http://dummy-alma.inlead.dk/web/).

-User credentials are 1111110022/5555 (login/pass).
+Test users (login/pass):
+3206596642/12345
+3207795592/12345

 Installation